farhadi/ali3/README.md

 		)
 	));

+This is actually a merger between `Form` and `Http` adapters.
+So all the features of `Form` adpater like `filters` and `validators` are also available in this adapter.

 This adapter is backward compatible with the original Http adapter.
-In other words if you specify `users` array in the configurations it doesn't use the database.
+In other words it doesn't use the database if you specify `users` array in the configurations.

 Note that digest HTTP authentication only works when `users` array is provided and doesn't work with users from database.